cathive/concourse-chartmuseum-resource/README.md

 #### "out" Parameters

 * `chart`: *Required* Path to the tgz-archive or a folder that contains the chart to be uploaded.
-If a folder has been specified instead of a tgz file, this folder will be packaged prior to uploading it's contents to the ChartMuseum instance.
+If a folder has been specified instead of a ".tgz" file, this folder will be packaged up prior to uploading it's contents to the ChartMuseum instance.

 * `force`: Optional parameter that can be used to force the upload of the chart, even if the version to be uploaded does already exist on the server.
 Enforcement